Divide-By-0/blog/content/posts/movies.md

 This was an excellent year for movies.
 I spent a significant amount of time combing through trailers, award shows, and off-the-beaten path recommendations, and it heavily paid off.
 I hope that others can benefit from it!

 - **Triangle of Sadness**: 5/10.
-This felt like a pretty overdone, trope-y cross of Lord of the Flies and "ugh rich people are so stupid and heirarchical".
+This felt like a pretty overdone, trope-y cross of Lord of the Flies and "ugh rich people are so stupid and hierarchical".
 The absurdism was funny and well-placed, but it didn't explore any surprising or interesting themes.
 The [director scene breakdowns](https://www.youtube.com/watch?v=ZDBMoCdktHY) were also pretty mediocre compared to others I've seen.

 - **Minions: The Rise of Gru**: 8/10.
 Love these little guys, who more than make up for the lack of story.
 Degenerate childhood nostalgia.